samtools/www.htslib.org/benchmarks/CRAM.md

 Benchmarks are using the faster CRAM codecs; primarily deflate and rANS.
-For comparison we also include "Io_lib"'s Scramble tool for bzip2 and lzma CRAM (not yet supported in htslib) and the Deez tool on one data set.
+For comparison we also include "Io_lib"'s Scramble tool for bzip2 and lzma CRAM and the Deez tool on one data set.

 Coordinate sorted human data
 ----------------------------